redhat-openstack/openstack-manuals-convert/README.md

                                    template.
   [--customxsl=CUSTOMXSL]          Provide a path to a custom XSL transformation
                                    to apply to each XML file processed.
+  [--docname=DOCNAME]              Set a document name to be used in the
+                                   publican.cfg file.
+This will be used when naming the package instead of the guide title.
   [--help]                         Display usage information.
   [--images=IMAGEDIR]              Override the images used in the book with
                                    those in IMAGEDIR.
 Directory structure and